Skip to main content

 If you defaulted on loan payments from a 403(b) contract, the remaining loan balance is reported as taxable; however, the loan is still outstanding.

-The total distribution amount will be reported in Box 1 (gross distribution), the taxable portion of the distribution will be reported in Box 2a (taxable amount), and the amount of after-tax contribution (cost basis) will be reported in Box 5.
+The total distribution amount will be reported in Box 1 (Gross distribution), the taxable portion of the distribution will be reported in Box 2a (Taxable amount), and the non-taxable portion of the distribution [the portion attributable to any after-tax contribution (cost basis)] will be reported in Box 5.

-I did a 1035 exchange of my nonqualified annuity or life insurance policy.
-Why did I get a 1099-R?
+I did a section 1035 exchange of my nonqualified annuity or life insurance policy.
+Why did I get a Form 1099-R?

-A 1035 exchange is reportable, but not taxable.
-The 1099-R is the supporting document to show the amount of gains and the cost basis amount, if known, that were sent to the other company.
-Box 2a will be blank to show that this is nontaxable.
+A section 1035 exchange is reportable, but not taxable.
+The Form 1099-R is the supporting document to show the amount of gains and the cost basis amount, if known, that were sent to the other company.
+Box 2a will be 0.00 to show that this is a non-taxable transaction.

-What is the purpose of this annual tax summary?
+What is the purpose of this IRA Contribution Information form?
 Why did I get this?

 I sent money from another IRA directly into this IRA at Allianz Life of NY.
 Why does the Form 5498 show no contributions?

 Money that was sent directly from one IRA into another IRA is considered a transfer.
-A transfer is not reported on a 5498 Form.
+A transfer is not reported on Form 5498.
 The transfer amount is added into your Fair Market Value in Box 5.
 Since a transfer is also not reported on an IRS Form 1099-R, you should not receive a 1099-R from the previous company for a transfer.

 I took receipt of money from another IRA and later placed it into this IRA at Allianz Life of NY.
 Where does this amount show on my Form 5498?